native-land-digital/next-nld/README.md

 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
 - Testing editing shapes, seeing how quickly the changes appear in frontend with cache
 - re adding Google Analytics?
+- Moving to free plan with Cloudflare?
+- Removing all the extra CPanel-related DNS records

 Optimizing:
 - Should the site open stuff in a new window?
 Or open in the same window?